 Credit: ½ unit of physical education credit if both semesters are taken in high school

 The class will focus on increasing endurance, strength, flexibility, cardio, and body composition while playing games and learning about personal fitness.
 Outdoor activities will include a parking lot circuit (various exercises along the route), softball, kickball and a field run challenge, emphasizing learning the proper technique for each activity and playing as a team where applicable.
-Indoor activities will focus on individual body weight challenges, an indoor running challenge, wiffle ball, relay races, ultimate kickball, dodgeball, and mini kickball as well as other exercise related games.
+Indoor activities will focus on individual body weight challenges, an indoor running challenge, wiffle ball, relay races, kickball, and dodgeball as well as other exercise related games.

 Cost: $130/$260